ktseo41/texport/docs/PRD.md

 - **Visual Indicators**:
   - **Badge**: Shows "ON" badge when extraction mode is active.
   - **Crosshair Cursor**: Changes cursor to crosshair when active for precise element selection.
+  - **Mini-map**: Displays a context-aware mini-map in the top-right corner to visualize the selected element's position and boundaries relative to the entire page.
-  - **Scroll Tracking**: Overlay follows the selected element on scroll.
+  - **Scroll Tracking**: Overlay and Mini-map update in real-time on scroll.
 - **Sleek Interface**: A modern popup UI with real-time status updates, action selection, and a shortcut guide.

 ## File Structure